 g) Payment Terms

-Last but not least, a sales invoice must also cover the terms and conditions of payment that must be met by customers, including the due date and payment method.
+Last but not least, a sales invoice must also cover the terms and conditions of payment that the customer must fulfill, including the due date and payment method.

 How to Create Invoices Instantly